fanoush/ds-d6/espruino/README.md

 - download fonts listed in board file on lines JSMODULESOURCES+=libs/js/Font* from https://www.espruino.com/modules/ into libs/js/
 - run `make -j BOARDNAME=DSD6 BOARD=DSD6 RELEASE=1 NRF_SDK11=1 USE_BOOTLADER=1 VERBOSE=1 DFU_UPDATE_BUILD=1`

-**UPDATE** some version of my patch was merged in [this commit](https://github.com/espruino/Espruino/commit/f34cce8ea1e82715a16cd7895e6407f6ca914996) however the result does not build cleanly with my targetlibs_nrf5x_11.tgz listed above as I renamed `components/toolchain/CMSIS/Include` to `components/toolchain/cmsis/include` to match naming in later SDK version but [version in Espruin tree](https://github.com/espruino/Espruino/blob/master/make/common/NRF5X.make#L82) uses older naming.
-So either remove that part from  `NRF5X.make` or rename those two folders back to original SDK11 naming after extracting the tgz.
+**UPDATE** some version of my patch was merged in [this commit](https://github.com/espruino/Espruino/commit/f34cce8ea1e82715a16cd7895e6407f6ca914996) so the diff is not needed (except maybe the DSD6.py board file)

-After doing that building for any nrf52 board should work with SDK11 as long as you disable NEOPIXEL and NFC support in board file.
-You can build it e.g. like this
+So now just checkout official espruino tree, extract `targetlibs_nrf5x_11.tgz` into it and you can build it e.g. like this
 ```
 make -j BOARD=MDBT42Q RELEASE=1 NRF_SDK11=1 DFU_UPDATE_BUILD=1
 ```